 Conventional oil and gas reserves tend to be the first targets of the industry since their extraction requires only standard equipment or processes.
 High-impact or unconventional fossil fuel reserves include thermal coal, oil sands, shale oil, and shale gas - those fuels that require more effort to extract from the ground.

 But meeting that goal already seems unlikely.
-Under current planning, countries intend to produce 53 percent more fossil fuels by 2030 than would be consistent with a pathway to an increase of 2°C - and analysts predicts that gap will grow in future years.4 Stopping this trajectory will require leaving most of the world's fossil fuel reserves right where they are, unburned.5 A 2015 article in the journal Nature estimates that "globally, a third of oil reserves, half of gas reserves and over 80 percent of current coal reserves should remain unused from 2010 to 2050 in order to meet the target of 2°C."6
+The 2020 United Nations Emissions Gap report states that based on current planning, the world is on pace for a temperature increase of 3.2°C by 2100, falling well short of the Paris Agreement's goals.3 Stopping this trajectory will require leaving most of the world's fossil fuel reserves right where they are, unburned.4 A 2015 article in the journal Nature estimates that "globally, a third of oil reserves, half of gas reserves and over 80 percent of current coal reserves should remain unused from 2010 to 2050 in order to meet the target of 2°C."5

 The potential for these unburned reserves to become stranded assets leads to a variety of complicated questions.
 How quickly can the global community envision new business models?
 Adequately redefine the risk inherent in a transition to a low-carbon future?
 Incentivize countries and companies to leave reserves untapped (potentially incurring economic losses)?
 Or develop just outcomes for both industrialized countries and developing nations that have counted on fossil fuel reserves in their economic future?

-Given the environmental imperative, the associated investment risks, and the performance of those companies holding fossil fuel reserves, One Day In July will use such holdings as one screen in our environmental investing solutions.
+Given the environmental imperative, the associated investment risks, and the performance of those companies holding fossil fuel reserves, One Day In July uses such holdings as one screen in our environmental investing solutions.